Mugiw4ra/Ro-server-front-end/README.md

 - Polished <br>
 - Sophisticated<br><br>
 Something unique that is nothing like the "generic RO-servers", something that tells the visitor immediatelly that this is a work of a professional, not just another generic re-sale template that's used by other servers. <br>
 I had a Wizard-level developer but he is too busy.
-He wasn't able to finish his vision of the design: <a href="https://puu.sh/zPvj7/70df6f203d.jpg"> https://puu.sh/zPvj7/70df6f203d.jpg</a> <br><br>
+He wasn't able to finish his vision of the design: <a href="https://puu.sh/zPvj7/70df6f203d.jpg"> https://puu.sh/zPvj7/70df6f203d.jpg</a> and while it looks pretty good, it's not finished layout and thefore it can't be used as an example.<br><br>

 <b>What is NOT wanted:</b><br>
 - No too dark colors.
 The layout can be a bit dark, but warm and friendly colors are preferred.
 The layout needs to fit with the logo well, and the logo has to be be easily recognized immediatelly when entering the website.
 - No scrolling frontpage when viewed in Pc/Desktop.
 But because it will be responsive, Mobile-users probably will need to scroll in order to fully view the website in a user-friendly way.
-A technical example for mobile-friendly style is https://www.limitro.com/ but their layout is ugly.<br>
+A technical example for mobile-friendly style is https://www.limitro.com/ but their layout is ugly.
+Also, they have way too long front page.
+The layout that we want, should not required to scroll down at all <br>
 - No Too much distractions <br>
 - No Scrolling website (parallax feels stupid for this thing) <br><br>